 And he even said he's voting for Biden.

-I'm sorry, he's gonna defeat Biden.
+I'm sorry, he's going to defeat Biden.

 I'm like, okay, you go defeat Biden because you're doing a good job of it so far.

-I don't know if Michelle Obama wants it or not, but I'll take Trump's economic record against the Obama Biden record any day.
+I don't know if Michelle Obama wants it or not, but I'll take Trump's economic record against the Obama-Biden record any day.

-I'll take all the energy independence that we haven't had in 75 years over, you know, the environmental extremism of every Democrat now.
+I'll take all the energy independence that we haven't had in 75 years over the environmental extremism of every Democrat now, and we'll just have to see.

 I mean, it's going to be game on.

-It's about it's about game time.
+It's about game time.

 And there's going to be a lot of issues on the table.